openware/peatio/docs/api/websocket_api.md

 ### After authentication

-Servers subsribes client to orders and trades of authenticated user.
+When user successfully authenticated servers subsribes client to orders and trades of authenticated user.

-When order or trade happend websocket server send message to client with object details.
+When order or trade done, websocket server send message to client with object details.

 Depending on what trade happend server will send the `ask` and `bid` details.

 List of subscription channels:

-- Inforamtion about **orders** send to `orderbook` AMQP channel.
+- Order objects send to `orderbook` AMQP channel.
-- Inforamtion about **trades** send to `trade` AMQP channel.
+- Trade objects send to `trade` AMQP channel.

 #### Order

-API overview:
+Here is structure of `Order` object:

 | Field           | Description                                |
 |-----------------|--------------------------------------------|